 These earplugs cancel out the outside sounds by using a microphone and playing the opposite sound waves.
 One wave cancels out the other, reducing the ambient sounds (Well sort of).

-These earplugs provide the worst ear protection of all of the plugs here, but do allow you to play music or listen to things over the Bluetooth connection or wire.
+These earplugs provide the worst ear protection of all the plugs here, but allow you to play music or listen to things over the Bluetooth connection or wire.

 They are not waterproof and come in 2 varieties, wired and wireless.
 The wired are much cheaper, but there is a wire that needs to be tucked in your jacket and kept out of the way.

 A group of scientists tested over 30 motorcycles to measure the noise produced.
 Half of these bikes produced noises that were above 100 dB.
-At these sound levels, you should not have exposure for more than 15 minutes.
+At these sound levels, you should not have exposure for over 15 minutes.
 Otherwise, you are risking permanent hearing damage.

 “Almost all of the motorcycles tested reached a volume that would require ear protection in the workplace,” one of the researchers stated.